Stepping toward energy resilience

 While Hill AFB’s new array by itself won’t reach that goal, when integrated with future micro grid planning and other ongoing energy initiatives, it is a step toward it, King said.

-The south-facing, fixed 25-degree tilt system is being installed by Indiana-based Energy Solutions Group.
+The south-facing, fixed 25-degree tilt system is being installed by Indiana-based Energy Systems Group (ESG).
 The 3.55 MW solar array will produce 17 times more energy than the existing array on the west side of the installation.

 Pat Roemer, Energy Systems Group program manager, said fixed systems require less maintenance and are less expensive to install than other types of arrays.
 He said systems that track the sun provide only marginal gains in efficiency.

 Power generated by the new array will be used as it is produced.
 In addition, it will provide Hill AFB with increased energy production, King said, which will be particularly useful during peak electrical consumption periods in the summer months.